Evergrande has been ordered to demolish 39 buildings in Chinese resort - KESQ

 There’s already plenty of evidence that Beijing is taking a leading role in guiding Evergrande through a restructuring of its debt and sprawling business operations.

-But analysts warned, though, that that the real estate crisis remains a looming threat for China.
+But analysts warned, though, that the real estate crisis remains a looming threat for China.

 The-CNN-Wire